 - Equipment and specialist products.
 These products often have distinct requirements, and it can be clear when one is simply better than its predecessor.
 This can make these products a relatively safe option for angel investors who want a return on their capital.

 If you are in one of these industries then your odds of attracting investment might be better, but that doesn’t mean it’s easy.
 Correspondingly, being in other industries might make getting investment more difficult, but that doesn’t mean it’s impossible.

 What makes angel investors different?

-- They focus on high risk, very high return investments in emerging companies.
-Only about one in ten startups succeed and angel investors know it.
+- They focus on high-risk, very high-return investments in emerging companies.
+Only about one in 10 startups succeed and angel investors know it.

 - They offer benefits such as expertise, logistical support and business networks as well as financing.

 - They are often looking for qualities such as dedication, passion and commitment alongside traditional profitability metrics.

 - Angel investing is a common second round of financing for high growth businesses, coming after seed funding but before formal venture capital financing.